ipetkov/dotfiles/docs/machine_init.md

      blocks by moving writes around.
 But if the drive fills up, the speed and health of the drive will decrease.
-By never mounting this dataset, and asking ZFS to ensure there is always 100 GiB available for it, I'm effecitvely capping the disk at 90%).
+By never mounting this dataset, and asking ZFS to ensure there is always 100 GiB available for it, I'm effectively capping the disk at 90%).
    * `/system` - dataset for mounting `/root` and `/var`.
 This dataset is regularly snapshotted so I can rollback in case something catastrophic happens.
 I have not yet decided to [erase my